aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Background:

 The UK established a protectorate over the Solomon Islands in the 1890s.
-Some of the bitterest fighting of World War II occurred on these islands.
+Some of the bitterest fighting of World War II occurred on this archipelago.
 Self-government was achieved in 1976 and independence two years later.
 Ethnic violence, government malfeasance, and endemic crime have undermined stability and civil society.
-In June 2003, Prime Minister Sir Allen KEMAKEZA sought the assistance of Australia in reestablishing law and order; the following month, an Australian-led multinational force arrived to restore peace and disarm ethnic militias.
+In June 2003, then Prime Minister Sir Allen KEMAKEZA sought the assistance of Australia in reestablishing law and order; the following month, an Australian-led multinational force arrived to restore peace and disarm ethnic militias.
+The Regional Assistance Mission to the Solomon Islands (RAMSI) has generally been effective in restoring law and order and rebuilding government institutions.

 People Solomon Islands